 All physical activity counselling and training is recommended to be provided by a physiotherapist, a physical education instructor, or an equivalent professional with a qualification in exercise and health.

 Possibility for employees to measure, for example, body weight, body composition, blood pressure, blood glucose, and/or blood lipids to raise awareness of personal health status, and receive tailored recommendations based on the measurement results.
 This can be done, for example, during health checks or theme days arranged at the workplace.

 Possibility for employees to test, for example, functional ability, fitness, muscle tone, and/or flexibility to raise awareness of personal physical condition, and receive tailored recommendations based on the measurement results.
 This can be done, for example, during theme days arranged at the workplace.

 Providing employees education on physical activity and its health benefits, for example, in the form of lectures, workshops, or information stands

-Sharing short (1–2 minutes) and low-threshold break exercise videos on workplace Intranet, info screens, and/or via email.
-The videos can be made, for example, by the employees of the workplace or by students trained to become physical education instructors.
+Sharing short (1–2 minutes) and low-threshold break exercise videos on workplace Intranet, info screens, or via email.
+The videos can be made for example by the employees of the workplace, or physical education instructor students.